 The JR station is on the second story of the building.
 It has an east and west exit, and is open between 6am and 11.30pm every day.
 The East Exit is the main exit, facing Edo-dori Avenue.

 The Asakusa subway line station is on the underground floor and is open from around 5 am to around midnight.
 It has six exits: A1 to A6.

 JR Asakusabashi Station began life in 1932, and the subway Asakusabashi Station in 1960.

 The JR station and subway station serve about 50,000 passengers per day each, for a total of about 100,000.

-Being in Tokyo's east end, the Asakusabashi area lacks sophistication as a shopping area, and, being small, relies for custom on residents, not visitors from other parts of Tokyo, except for the trade in dolls and koinobori for which Asakusabashi is famous..
+The Asakusabashi area does not offer much high end shopping, and, being small, relies for custom on residents, not visitors from other parts of Tokyo, except for the trade in dolls and koinobori for which Asakusabashi is famous.

-The only possible tourist attraction in this area is the tour boats moored in the Higashi-Kanda River, just south of the station, and that flows into the Sumida River, just east.
-However, most of these boats are for group hire, and are far more expensive than their size and condition warrant.
+The biggest tourist attraction in this area is the tour boats moored in the Higashi-Kanda River, just south of the station, and that flows into the Sumida River, just east.
+However, most of these boats are for group hire.

 Asakusabashi station is at 1-18-11 Asakusabashi, Taito-ku, Tokyo